Skip to main content

 Container Scanning

-Every container image is scanned with Trivy for:
+Every service image built by the pull-request security workflow is scanned locally with Trivy for:

 • OS vulnerabilities: CVEs in Alpine packages